About the Robotics Camps

 This camp utilizes the same technology as the regular WeDo camp.
 It is designed for children who have attended the WeDo camp before.
 Even if your child is advanced and/or has played with LEGOs® extenstively, they do not need to attend this camp without attending the regular WeDo camp first.
 Students will use skills from the first camp, which deal with robotics, as well as LEGO® design, to construct much more difficult and time-consuming models.

+This camp is intended for children who are upcoming fourth graders or above.
 The LEGO NXT is a robotics system with an intelligent

 brick that has its own central processing unit (CPU), memory, power